-LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County dropped three-tenths of a cent today for the second consecutive day and now stands at $3.871.
+LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County dropped four-tenths of a cent today for the second consecutive day.

-The Orange County average price dropped three-tenths of a cent today to $3.817, one day after decreasing six-tenths of a cent.
-It has dropped for five consecutive days and is 1.7 cents less than one week ago.
-However, it is 20.2 cents more than one month ago and 79.9 cents higher than one year ago.
-The Orange County average price has risen 70.1 cents since the start of the year.
+The Orange County average price dropped four-tenths of a cent today to $3.816, one day decreasing three-tenths of a cent.
+It is one-tenth of a cent less than one week ago but 14.2 cents more than one month ago and 78.5 cents higher than one year ago.
+The Orange County average price has risen 70 cents since the start of the year.

 Photo: Getty Images